megazear7/dominero/README.md

 container2.title = "I was updated";
 ```

-View the test suite for all of the available features.

 ## Testing
 `npm test`

+#### A few notes

+1. View the test suite for all of the available features.
+2. For ES5 use the "dist/index-es5.js" file.
+3. Otherwise use the es6 module located in the "dist/index.js" file.